 If you are new to Red Sift, our colleague Mike has previously posted on why we exist and what makes us different — I recommend you read it as we are a secure, state-full, server-less platform for when you need to do more than a few admin functions.
 We are going to turn those features into some serious code.

-First we need some data we can index.
-Majestic publishes a dense CSV of the top million of the best indexed sites on a daily refresh.
+First, we need some data we can index.
+Majestic publishes a dense CSV of the top million of the best-indexed sites on a daily refresh.
 We are going to write some code to index the first thousand from this index and serve an API that we can query for content via free text search.

 The challenge, let’s stand up a service that can refresh this data daily, index the domains and the attributes and serve a simple REST+JSON API that is fast enough for type ahead completion.
 We are going to do this on our server-less platform entirely in Go and we are not going to spin up any thing outside our sandbox — no cheating with external hosted APIs.

 Wait, what.
-If we unpack this we quickly realize that this would need persistence, scheduled tasks, HTTP request/response, some form of index update synchronisation and a ton of code and knowhow to essentially recreate a lookalike of a hosted Elasticsearch with our data set.
+If we unpack this we quickly realize that this would need persistence, scheduled tasks, HTTP request/response, some form of index update synchronization and a ton of code and knowhow to essentially recreate a lookalike of a hosted Elasticsearch with our data set.

 And we are going to do this in a server-less environment?
 A few stateless triggers plugged into a remotely hosted propriety ‘data store as a service’ sure, but surely this isn’t possible.
-At Red Sift, we do exactly this and we use our architecture to deliver customer facing products that process millions of events on top of it.
+At Red Sift, we do exactly this and we use our architecture to deliver customer-facing products that process millions of events on top of it.
 Here we are going to unpack the box of tricks that makes it possible and why it works well.

-On the Red Sift cloud, we provide 2 first class solutions for storing data.
+On the Red Sift cloud, we provide 2 first-class solutions for storing data.

 - A high performance Key Value store that provides long term persistence and a mechanism to cascade data between nodes in a computation graph.

 - A POSIX filesystem that has a quota and is provisioned for your instance of an application.